The AACC VITA program is no longer preparing returns for the 2021 tax year. Check back in January 2023 for our 2022 tax year kickoff!

 Bring these items to your appointment with the tax preparer.

-- Proof of identification (photo ID) for yourself and/or your spouse.
+- Proof of identification (photo ID) for yourself and/or your spouse **REQUIRED**

 - For married couples filing jointly, both spouses must be present.

-- Social Security cards for you, your spouse and dependents.
+- Social Security cards for all taxpayers and dependents **REQUIRED**

 - An Individual Taxpayer Identification Number (ITIN) assignment letter may be substituted for you, your spouse and your dependents if you do not have a Social Security number.

-- Proof of bank account routing and account numbers for direct deposit such as blank check.
+- Proof of bank account routing and account numbers for direct deposit (such as a blank check)